In the UK, trade secrets are protected by:

 There are no criminal offences specific to trade secrets misappropriation.

-However, there may be criminal laws which can cover misappropriation.
-For example, "fraud by abuse of provision" under Section 4 of the Fraud Act 2006 or offences under the Computer Misuse Act 1990.
+However, there may be criminal laws that can cover misappropriation; for example, "fraud by abuse of position" under Section 4 of the Fraud Act 2006 or offences under the Computer Misuse Act 1990.
+Directors and other officers can also be prosecuted (together with the corporation) under the Fraud Act (Section 12).
+There are no specific defences to these sections.

 There is no formal ADR mechanism, it is party led.
 The pre-action conduct can be taken into account by the court.
 The court’s guidance is generally that litigation should be a last resort and that parties should consider whether negotiation or some other form of ADR might enable them to settle their dispute without commencing proceedings.
 Parties are expected to exchange sufficient information to understand the other’s position and to attempt to settle the issues between themselves without recourse to litigation.